zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_HC.md

   sst: "1"  #currently only 4 standard values are allowed 1,2,3,4
   amfhost: "oai-amf"  # amf ip-address or service-name oai-amf-svc or 172.21.6.94
   n2IfName: "eth0"    # if multus.n2Interface.create is true then use n2
-  n3IfName: "eth0"   #if multus.n3Interface.create is true then use n3 or you can only use 1 interface n2 or eth0
-  f1IfName: "eth0"   #if multus.f1Interface.create is true then use multus.f1Interface.Ipadd
+  f1IfName: "eth0"   #if multus.f1Interface.create is true then use f1
-  e1IfName: "eth0"   #if multus.f1Interface.create is true then use multus.f1Interface.Ipadd
+  e1IfName: "eth0"   #if multus.f1Interface.create is true then use e1
-  f1cuPort: "2153"   #2153 if using same interface for f1 and n3 else standard port 2152 should be use if f1 and n3 interface are different
+  f1cuPort: "2153"   #2153 if using same interface for f1 and n2 else standard port 2152 should be use if f1 and n3 interface are different
-  f1duPort: "2153"   #2153 if using same interface for f1 and n3 else standard port 2152 should be use if f1 and n3 interface are different
+  f1duPort: "2153"   #2153 if using same interface for f1 and n2 else standard port 2152 should be use if f1 and n3 interface are different
 ```

 ```